CodeYourFuture/syllabus/docs/fundamentals/week-1/session.md

 #### &rarr; [Learning objectives](./learning-objectives.md)

+## Slack (15mn)

+You should have installed Slack on your computer and phone during your class preparation.

+Post 5 interesting things about yourself in a thread.

+---

 ## Professional Development starts here

 Today is the very beginning of your career journey, and it starts by thinking about your professional development journey.

 :::note Exercise (15 minutes)
 In groups of five.

 Introduce yourself.
 Why did you apply to CYF?
 What is one goal you have achieved?
 What is your career goal?

 :::